 (2) The chief executive officer shall issue a certificate of competency (restricted) as compass adjuster for compasses on vessels not exceeding 35 metres in length, without further examination and on payment of a fee of $10, to an applicant who has, not more than 12 months before making the application, successfully completed a course for compass adjusters (restricted) conducted by the Australian Maritime College at Launceston and approved by the chief executive officer.

-[Regulation 6 amended in Gazette 11 August 1992 p.3976.]
+[Regulation 6 amended: Gazette 11 August 1992 p.3976.]

 7. Restriction

-Subject to regulation 4(2)(b) 2, the holder of a licence as adjuster of compasses or adjuster of compasses (restricted) shall not adjust the compass of a vessel, or furnish a deviation card in respect of a vessel, of which he is the master.
+A licensed adjuster must not adjust the compass of a vessel, or furnish a deviation card in respect of a vessel, of which he is the master.

+[Regulation 7 amended: Gazette 11 Dec 2009 p.
+5089.]

 8. Offence

 The owner or master of a vessel shall not send or take the vessel on a voyage or permit the vessel to begin a voyage unless the compass of the vessel has been adjusted and a deviation card furnished in accordance with the requirements of these regulations.